If you’re in the market for a new vehicle then you should know something about tax season: tax refunds and car loans are a good match.*

 With an idea of what you can afford and how using a tax refund may lower your costs, you’ll be in good shape to research vehicles and make a great choice at the dealership.

-Direct-to-consumer lenders like RoadLoans enable consumers to apply online in minutes and get an immediate decision.
+Direct lenders like RoadLoans enable consumers to apply online in minutes and get an immediate decision.
 If approved, review the terms of your approval, download and print your loan documents and take them with you to the dealership listed in your packet.
-Alternatively, use RoadLoans’ dealer locator to find another option – we work with 14,000 dealerships nationwide.
+Alternatively, use RoadLoans’ dealer locator to find another option – we work with 15,000 dealerships nationwide.
 Each is able to show you select new and used models meeting our standards for age, mileage and financing.

 Two more ways tax refunds and car loans can work together